getting started with haxepunk

 This will take a long time the first time you run it.

-You can also build Mac and Linux versions using these commands:
+You can also make native builds for Mac and Linux using these commands (assuming you're running those operating systems):

 haxelib run lime test mac